flowxo/flowxo-sdk/README.md

       callback(error, output);
     }

 Your script receives the input and does whatever work is necessary.
 If all is well, the script should call `callback(null, object)`.
-If there's a problem, tell the core about it by returning `callback(error)`.
+If there's a problem, tell the core about it by returning `callback(error)` (see the section on _Handling Errors_ to find out how to do that).

 config.js
 ----------